vasavi168/docs/v2/reach/suppressions/unsubscribers.md

 ## Cleanup Unsubscriber

-Delete all contacts at once
+Delete all receiver at once

 #### API Endpoint